AutoCount Excel vs AutoCount Universal Import Plugin – Which is Better?

 AutoCount Universal Import Plugin

 AutoCount Universal Import Plugin allows users to map different Excel header names to corresponding fields in AutoCount.
-Because this flexibility enables users to customize their Excel files according to their needs without adhering to a fixed template.
+This flexibility enables users to customize their Excel files according to their needs without adhering to a fixed template.

 Example: If your Excel file uses “Customer Name” instead of “DebtorCode”, you can map “Customer Name” to “DebtorCode” during the import process.